 The Special Collections office is located on Level B of Trexler Library, to the left of the elevator and stairwell.
 Materials may be viewed during open office hours or by appointment.
-It is recommended that you contact the Special Collections & Archives Librarian in advance of your visit to ensure that your research materials are ready for your visit.
+Contacting the Special Collections & Archives Librarian in advance of your visit will ensure that your research materials are ready for your visit.

 The Special Collections are available for use by Muhlenberg College students, faculty, staff, and persons with a reasonable need to use the materials.